panzerdp/dmitripavlutin.com/content/posts/117-javascript-method/index.md

 `world` object at first doesn't have a method `farewell`.
 It is added dynamically.

-The dynamically added method can be invoked as a method: `world.farewell()`.
+The dynamically added method can be invoked as a method without problems: `world.farewell()`.

 ## 3. Class method